-Costa Rica Road Trip Route
+Costa Rica One Month Road Trip Route

 This route starts and ends from San Jose so you will fly into and out of San Jose International Airport.
-The destinations in this Costa Rica road trip itinerary are San Jose, Puerto Viejo de Talamanca, Tortuguero, La Fortuna, Monteverde, Playa Hermosa Guanacaste, Samara, Manuel Antonio, Uvita and Drake Bay.
+The destinations in this Costa Rica road trip itinerary are San Jose, Puerto Viejo de Talamanca, La Fortuna, Monteverde, Playa Hermosa Guanacaste, Samara, Manuel Antonio, Uvita and Drake Bay.

-What Type of Car to Rent
+What Type of Car to Rent for This Costa Rica One Month Road Trip

 What to Pack